It’s easy to start an exercise routine once you’ve decided it’s time for a change, but keeping it up is a challenge for many people.

 A record or log will also help you see patterns so you can adjust your routine to work better for you.

-- Is there one day a week that you have trouble finding time to work out?
+- Is there a certain day of the week that you have trouble finding time to work out?

 - Do you work out longer when you choose to swim instead of run?